-SECTION A : Employment

-- Page 1 We give you a reminder of what is intended by the term job You will find a fuller account in the Glossary Please be sure to familiarise yourself thoroughly with the definitions. - Al a) See Glossary sections on activity status and main activity - Al b) Note that we want to include the current job even if it is under one month long. ie. the total figure should be current job plus all other jobs of 1 month or more since March 1981.
+SECTION A : Employment Page 1 - We give you a reminder of what is intended by the term job You will find a fuller account in the Glossary Please be sure to familiarise yourself thoroughly with the definitions.

-A1 c) A2 b)

-A3 b) - Note that you might have to amend either the answers on this questionnaire or those on the "Your life" questionnaire When making amendments look for "knock on effects" - that is make sure that your corrected answer does not contradict any other answer on either the main questionnaire or the "Your life" questionnaire.

-A4 a) -

-A35 - Note that you will use present tense for those currently in paid work, and past tense (referring to most recent job) for those not in paid work et seq - See Glossary entry on Occupational Information
+- Al a) See Glossary sections on activity status and main activity - Al b) Note that we want to include the current job even if it is under one month long. is. the total figure should be current job plus all other jobs of 1 month or more since March 1981. - A1 c).
+A2 b) - A3 b) Note that you might have to amend either the answers on this questionnaire or those on the "Your life" questionnaire When making amendments look for "knock on effects" that is make sure that your corrected answer does not contradict any other answer on either the main questionnaire or the "Your life" questionnaire. - A4 a) - - A35 Note that you will use present tense for those currently in paid work, and past tense (referring to most recent job) for those not in paid work - A4 a). - et seq See Glossary entry on Occupational Information